Thai Steamed Fish with Lime Sauce

 If using fillets:

 1. Arrange the fillets in a single layer in a large roasting tin and add a splash of water.
-Scatter the lemongrass, kaffir lime leaves and ginger slices over the fish, seal tightly with foil and bake for 10 to 15 minutes, or until the fish is cooked through.
+Scatter the lemongrass, makrut lime leaves and ginger slices over the fish, seal tightly with foil and bake for 10 to 15 minutes, or until the fish is cooked through.

 Making the sauce: